Rochester & Buffalo Bicycle Accident Attorneys

 Did you know that in, New York State, a bicyclist riding on the roadway has to follow the same rules of the road as the driver of an automobile?
 In fact, there are some additional rules that need to be followed, too.
 The main problem for bicyclists riding the roadways of New York, however, is not obeying the rules of the road but, rather, hoping that when they do, motorists are watching and properly sharing the roadway with them.

 Injured in a bicycle accident in Buffalo, Rochester, or the nearby areas?
-Contact our Rochester and Buffalo bike accident lawyers online or call (888) 997-4110 today to learn how we can help.
+Contact our Rochester bike accident attorneys online or call (888) 997-4110 today to learn how we can help.
 Your initial consultation is free.

 Why Choose Faraci Lange, LLP?